Aakanksha1994/vibecoding/starterguide_vibecoding.md

 You’ll start hitting small errors—and that’s where your **problem-solving muscle** kicks in.

-Debug it like you learned in Step 5.
+Debug it using Step 5.

----

 ---